What Impacts the Data in LENA Reports?

 What to do:

-• In these cases, be mindful of the child’s needs and the challenges that might prevent them from experiencing the same level of conversational turns as other children.
+- Be mindful of the child’s needs and the challenges that might prevent them from experiencing the same level of conversational turns as other children.